PaddlePaddle/Paddle/doc/design/python_api.md

 ## Python Class and compile-time protobuf

-As we design our Python API concepts based on `compile-time`, we try to map our Python classes to every compile-time result, i.e., the protobuf messages.
+Since we design our Python API concepts based on `compile-time`, we try to map our Python classes to every compile-time result, i.e., the protobuf messages.
 They are:

 | Python Class | Compile-time protobuf |